 Habit myth 1: A habit is formed in a specific number of days

 In 2009, a medical researcher conducted a study to test how long it takes to form a habit.
-They had 96 subjects who had to pick a simple habit that they wanted to form.
+It included 96 subjects who had to pick a simple habit that they wanted to form.

 The study showed that it takes between 18-254 days and, on average, 66 days to form a new habit.
-45 days more than the 21 days that are often mentioned.
-The time needed to make it stick depends on how often you do it, how easy it is, how much you enjoy it, how it fits into your lifestyle, and many other factors.
+45 days more than the 21 days that so often are mentioned.
+The time needed to form it depends on how often you do it, how easy it is, how much you enjoy it, how it fits into your lifestyle, and many other factors.